-Floodplains along the rivers in Colorado have been altered over the past century.
+Floodplains along the rivers in Montana have been substantially altered over the past century.
 In many areas, flood control, bank stabilization, and channelization of rivers have either completely or partially removed the connectivity of the rivers with their floodplain.
 The majority of floodplains are now used for either agriculture or urban development.
 It is expected that over time, more agricultural areas will be converted to urban/suburban uses, as urban populations continue to grow.